Chuba Akpom

-Akpom began his career at Arsenal, making his senior debut in 2013.
-Whilst at Arsenal, he had loan periods with English clubs Brentford, Coventry City, Nottingham Forest, Hull City, Brighton and Belgian club Sint-Truiden.
-In 2018, he signed for Greek club PAOK for an undisclosed fee.
-After a successful spell at PAOK, he moved to Middlesbrough in 2020.
-In 2021, he returned to PAOK on loan.
-He is considered a club icon at PAOK, being a vital part in the double-winning squad of 2018-19, scoring crucial goals, including the only goal in the 2019 Greek Cup Final.
+A graduate of the Arsenal academy, Akpom made his senior debut in 2013 and featured in several domestic and European matches for the club.
+During his time at Arsenal, he was loaned to Brentford, Coventry City, Nottingham Forest, Hull City, Brighton & Hove Albion and Belgian side Sint-Truiden.
+He joined PAOK in 2018, scoring the winning goal in the 2019 Greek Cup Final as the club completed a domestic double.
+After a transfer to Middlesbrough in 2020 and a subsequent loan return to PAOK, he signed for Ajax in 2023 and joined Lille on loan the following year.

-Born in London to Nigerian parents, Akpom is a dual citizen of the United Kingdom and Nigeria.
-He has represented England at youth and under-21 international levels and in 2019, he announced he switched his international allegiance to represent Nigeria for future games.
+Born in London to Igbo Nigerian parents, Akpom is a dual national and has represented England at various youth levels.
+In 2019, he announced his intention to represent the Nigeria national team at senior level.

 Club career

 Arsenal

 Akpom joined Arsenal at the age of six.
 He made his debut for the Arsenal U18 side at the age of 15, and signed his first professional contract with Arsenal on 10 October 2012, a day after turning 17.
 In December 2012, Akpom received his first call into the Arsenal senior squad, when he was an unused substitute for a 2–1 Champions League defeat to Olympiakos.
 He made 20 U21 Premier League appearances during the 2012–13 season and scored 13 goals, including 10 goals in 10 games in the Elite Group stage.
 In the lead-up to the 2013–14 season, Akpom was selected for Arsenal's pre-season tour of Asia and scored once in a 7–0 win against an Indonesia Dream Team, two more in a 7–1 win against Vietnam and another in Arsenal's final game of the tour against Urawa Red Diamonds.
 Akpom made his competitive debut in a 3–1 Premier League win over Sunderland on 14 September 2013.
 He came on in the third minute of injury time as a substitute for the injured Olivier Giroud.
 Akpom's second Arsenal appearance came in a League Cup third round tie away to West Bromwich Albion on 25 September.
 He replaced goalscorer Thomas Eisfeld after 82 minutes and with the scores at 1–1 at full-time, the game entered extra time.
 Akpom played the full scoreless extra time period and scored Arsenal's third penalty in the ensuing shootout, helping Arsenal to a win.
 He scored three goals in four UEFA Youth League appearances towards the end of 2013.
 Akpom scored a hattrick in a 6–1 FA Youth Cup fourth round demolition of Peterborough United on 6 January 2014.